Modeling Ecosystem Services and Biodiversity

 - Models, see below:

 In the frame of the TALE project, the Helmholtz Centre for Environmental Research – UFZ, developed a species distribution model to account for the impacts on endangered bird species of the different land management scenarios.
-An overview of the model is available here.
+An overview of the model is available here, and here is an application to the Middle Mulde River Basin in Germany.
 To understand further the model, run it through R by following the complete description step by step, and find the materials including data and scripts in this .zip folder.

 Fruit production (GrassProd model)